Free Data Services

 Access to the Linked Open BNB

-The subset of the British National Bibliography, covering books and serials published or distributed in the UK since 1950, is currently available at:
+The subset of the British National Bibliography, covering books and serials published or distributed in the UK since 1950, is available at:

 These files are distributed under a Creative Commons CC0 1.0 Universal Public Domain Dedication licence.
 For further details about our terms and conditions, please see here.